 In the golf of Suez, the Thistlegorm lie on a sandy bottom at 30 meter.
 This armed cargo (415 feet long) is fill with military equipment for the British troops based in Africa.

 She was bombed by the German Luftwaffe on the 6th of October 1941 when she was at the anchor near the reef of Sha'ab Ali, waiting for orders to move up the canal.
 Hit by two bombs the ammunition chamber exploded and the Thistlegorm sunk rapidly taking down with her 9 of the 49 members of the crew.
-Many war themed video and MMO games include this type of bombing attack in their stories usually in great detail.

 The wreck was then forgotten until the early 1950's when Jacques Cousteau and the Calypso discovered and identified her.